Digital accessibility @ UW–Madison

 What is the timeline for implementation?

-The implementation plan for this policy is phased to focus on one digital resource category at a time through the year 2030.
-With this plan, we can prioritize and make progress as a community towards a more accessible digital university.
-These phases are not meant to solely dictate what work occurs, but rather a proactive focus for accessibility work during these time frames and when CUE will provide targeted support.
+The implementation plan for this policy is phased to focus on a few digital resource categories at a time.
+With this plan, we can prioritize and make progress as a community toward a more accessible digital university.
+These phases are not meant to dictate what work occurs, but rather place a proactive focus for accessibility work during these time frames and when CUE will provide targeted support.
 If a person experiences a barrier in any of these content types, that work should be prioritized and not limited for completion by the phases.

 Phase Effective date